farhan85/LibraryManagementSystem/README.md

 - POJOs must have `equals()` and `hashCode()` methods defined so that they are always comparable and hashable
 - POJOs must have a `toString()` method defined so they can always be logged and debugging is easier

-This "only immutable objects" rule is a concept that comes from functional programming.
-In that paradigm, you always write functions with a clear input (e.g. an object) and a predictable output (e.g. another object).
-The key word here is _predictable_.
-This is the reason why we can trust our unit tests.
-If we can say with confidence that "every single time object A is given, we will always produce object B as output" then it is easier to reason about our code and tests.

-If you allow object’s values to change, then unit tests can never take care of every use case since an object can be modified after every possible step within a function being tested.
-A function may pass the modified object to other functions, and you might not have tested the use case for that particular modified object.
-This becomes much harder to test in a multi-threaded application.
-This was something I learned the hard way.
-Using immutable objects really does make code easier to reason about and test.

 So what should you do if an object needs to be modified?
 Create a new one with the new values.
 However, you should also be avoiding the `new` operator in your code (and using dependency injection to get the objects you need).
 So to avoid using the `new` operator, create converter objects (given an object, and the values to change, produce a new object with